lynnfaraday/aresmush.com/tutorials/code/notifications.md

 {% include toc.html %}

-## Emits

-Emits go only to characters logged into the game through a MUSH client, and are commonly used as command output.
-See [Emitting](/tutorials/code/emitting.html) for all the different ways you can emit messages.
+{% tip %}
+It is quite common for a single update to use multiple notification channels.
+For example, if an event is updated it will announce the update to the Game channel, and notify anyone who's signed up for the event with a login notice.
+{% endtip }

 ## Global Notifier

-The global notifier sends a simple notification to characters on the game (by way of an emit) _and_ characters logged into the web portal.
+The global notifier sends a message to characters on the game (by way of an emit) _and_ characters logged into the web portal (by way of a browser notification).
 The basic version looks like this:

+{% tip %}
+Global notifications are spammy and distracting, so they are limited to important things that might need immediate attention (i.e. announcements about the game shutting down or a new mail/forum/job message).

         Global.notifier.notify_ooc(:shutdown, message) do |char|
           true